SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 ## How to become a software developer?

-Dear readers, probably many of you have the ambition to become programmers and develop software for a living, or work in the IT area.
+Dear readers, probably many of you have the ambition to become programmers and develop software for a living or work in the IT area.
 That's why we have prepared for you a **short guide on "How to become a programmer"**, so we can help you take the first steps towards this desired profession.

-You can become a programmer (working in a software company) after **at least 1-2 years of intensive training and coding every day**, solving thousands of programming tasks, development of several more serious practical projects and gaining a lot of experience with code writing and software development.
+You can become a programmer (working in a software company) after **at least 1-2 years of intensive training and coding every day**, solving thousands of programming tasks, developing several more serious practical projects and gaining a lot of experience with code writing and software development.
 You can't become a programmer for a month or two!
 The profession of software engineer requires **a lot of knowledge**, covered with **a lot of practice**.

-There are **4 main skill groups** where all programmers must have.
-Most of these skills are resistant in time and are not influenced by the development in specific technologies (that are changing constantly).
+There are **4 main skill groups** that all programmers must have.
+Most of these skills are resistant in time and are not significantly affected by the development in specific technologies (which are constantly changing).
 These are the skills that **any good programmer** has and to which every beginner must strive:
 * **coding **(20%)
 * **algorithmic thinking** (30%)
 * **computer science and software engineering concepts** (25%)